 Howard Brown Health and UChicago Student Health Insurance

 All of the physicians at Howard Brown are considered “in network”.
 This means that as long as the services a student receives are “eligible services” (as per the terms of the student insurance policy).
-For more information review the 2019-2020 U-SHIP Summary Brochure.
+For more information review the 2023-24 U-SHIP Summary Brochure https://wellness.uchicago.edu/student-insurance/u-ship/ The 2024-25 Summary Brochure will be available in August.

 Please Note: Information on health care providers covered by U-SHIP may change.
 Students who would like to go to Howard Brown for health care, but are not sure if the services they will receive are “eligible”, can contact the on-campus student insurance staff.